ramisettyranganadh/PROJECT-CAN/README.md

 In conditions that masks and filters have been set.
 This function can only get frames that meet the requirements of masks and filters.

-You can choise one of two method to receive: interrupt-based and polling
+You can choose one of two method to receive: interrupt-based and polling

 Example of poll read